nalsabhan/DS-Jobs/README.md

 ![image](https://cloud.githubusercontent.com/assets/13112596/10217515/2b0942e6-67e5-11e5-8fb5-6d575d73ebc1.png)

 The X-axes represent the strength/weight of this latent feature (Customer services) per job, while y-axis is the corresponding average salary.
-It shows that the more the job description is relevant to customer services the lower the average salaries are
+It shows that the more the job description is relevant to customer services the lower the average salaries.